Sponsor A School Today!

 In a way, it's like mindfulness at three levels at once: personal, interpersonal, and collective.

 Empathy is the challenging practice of keeping our curiosity and wonder alive and kicking.
-(Tweet!)
+(Tweet that!)

 The problem solving featured throughout our learning kits supports this kind of learning in a natural way.